TanyaSilyutina/js-password-generator-HW/README.md

 The below assignment requirements have been implemented in my application:

-* WHEN user clicks the button to generate a password THEN they are presented with a series of prompts for password criteria
+* WHEN user clicks the button to generate a password <br />
+  THEN they are presented with a series of prompts for password criteria

 * WHEN prompted for password criteria <br />